-SPECIAL TRANSIT: Students who require special transportation at Leesville Elementary may ride in a vehicle provided by Reese Transportation (via WCPSS contract).
+SPECIAL TRANSIT: Students who require special transportation at Leesville Elementary may ride in a vehicle assigned through a WCPSS contract with a privately owned transportation company.

 Students receiving transportation accommodations based on an Individualized Education Plan (IEP) or a 504 Plan may require special transportation as a related service.
 These services must be requested by an IEP/504 team and are assigned by the WCPSS Special Education Department.
-Please contact our Special Education department chair, Beth Childress (bchildress@wcpss.net) if you have questions about this program.
+Please contact our Special Education Department Chair, Samantha Ayscue-Sharrow (sayscuesharrow@wcpss.net) or our Assistant Principal, Jodi Lay (jlay@wcpss.net) if you have questions about this program.

 Families of children who are in transition may be eligible for special transportation through the McKinney- Vento program if their living situation is in transition.
-Please contact our school social worker, Mr. Darrell Burton (dburton@wcpss.net) if you have questions about this program.
+Please contact our school social worker, Emilee Edwards (ceedwards@wcpss.net) if you have questions about this program.